 8. La Trappe Cycle Route: the best of both worlds

 Do you enjoy cycling and Trappist beer?
 Then you can't miss out on the signposted La Trappe cycling route.
 Start your tour at the Abbey Our Lady of Koningshoeven in Berkel-Enschot (near Tilburg) and follow the red or blue signs through the beautiful Brabant landscape.
 Want to prepare your route in advance?
-Take a look at the online route planner And don't forget to enjoy a delicious trappist beer or two on the way!
+Take a look at the online route planner (dutch).

 9. Climb the Observation tower!

 Discover our stunning landscapes from above!
-What do you make of the Flaestoren Tower in Esbeek, or its bigger brother the Kempentoren Tower in Spoorpark Tilburg?
-Or enjoy views across the Brabantse Wal from the Pompejus Lookout Tower in Halsteren, on the outskirts of Bergen op Zoom.
+What do you make of the Flaestoren Tower in Esbeek (photo 1), or its bigger brother the Kempentoren Tower in Spoorpark Tilburg (photo 2)?
+Or enjoy views across the Brabantse Wal from the Pompejus Lookout Tower in Halsteren (photo 3), on the outskirts of Bergen op Zoom.
 This is also where you will find the Mozesbrug (Moses Bridge) where you can walk through water without getting your feet wet.
-You can venture up the 25 metre Herperduin Lookout Tower in De Maashorst Nature Reserve, close to Oss.
+You can venture up the 25 metre Herperduin Lookout Tower (photo 4) in De Maashorst Nature Reserve, close to Oss.

 10. Plan your own cycling or walking route!